The greatest thing since sliced bread might just be using bread to clean suede shoes!

-We were seriously shocked when this trick actually worked, but it really does.
+We were shocked when this trick actually worked, but it does.

-The key here is let the bread go a little stale, sitting on the counter for one or two days.
-The rough texture and little "air pockets" on the surface of the bread act like a soft sandpaper.
-Sure, you'll get a few crumbs during the process, but with just a few flicks of the wrist, you'll be able to remove surface stains and get those suede heels or boots back in fighting form.
+The key is to let the bread go a little stale for a day or two.
+The rough texture and little air pockets on the surface of the bread act like a soft scrubber.
+Sure, things will get a little messy, but with just a few flicks of the wrist, you'll be able to remove surface stains and get those suede heels or boots back in fighting form.

 What you'll need:

 - Allow a slice or two of bread to go stale.
 Let it sit on the counter for one to two days.